24 hr. Evidence Based Interviews & Interrogation-Freeport

 - Avoiding False Confessions: Why Interviewers Must Use Selective Evidence Disclosure Report Writing Considerations

-In the last year, The CTK Group has presented to federal, state, and local officers at the Crimes Against Women Conference, the Midwest Gang Investigators Conference, and the Internet Crimes Against Children Conference and we have identified the most effective interview and interrogation techniques.
+The CTK Group has presented to federal, state, and local officers at the Crimes Against Women Conference, the Midwest Gang Investigators Conference, and the Internet Crimes Against Children Conference and we have identified the most effective interview and interrogation techniques.

 The three instructors (Chris Callaway, Jon Turbett and Mike Krapfl) are all sworn police officers and currently active in a Major Crime Unit investigating homicide, sexual abuse, officer involved shootings, human trafficking, public corruption, burglary and other offenses.
 In addition to each having hundreds of hours of experience interviewing & interrogating victims, witnesses and suspects during the course of criminal investigations, these three instructors bring unique backgrounds and skill sets: Chris spent years as a State Trooper working Drug Interdiction on major interstates; Jon is a University of Iowa College of Law graduate; and Mike has served as an Adjunct Criminal Justice Professor in the college setting.
 All three instructors are on-site and engaged during the entire 3 Days – not just presenting material but passionately working with each student to build knowledge, in-depth understanding, and confidence in a comprehensive and specific interview & interrogation game plan.